-- Daily modelling and reminders of school rules. - Clear routines to support positive behaviour. - Positive reinforcement of expected behaviour stickers, house points, certificates in celebration assembly. - Circle time and scaffolded interactions to support friendship issues. - Behaviour issues managed using the Restorative Approaches strategy. - Parental involvement, home visits, parents in for settling sessions and pupil voice ensure we get to know the child and their interests. - Children make choices about own friendship group and who to sit with at lunchtime etc. whilst also being encouraged to play with others. - Children encourage to reflect on and evaluate their own work. - Specific taught sessions on emotions and feelings, SRE and staying safe (including online), using the SCARF scheme of work. - Adults encourage children to express their feelings if they are hurt or upset. - Constructive feedback given. - Weekly celebration assembly for 'Star of the Week' and 'Well Done' certificates.
+- Daily modelling and reminders of school rules. - Clear routines to support positive behaviour. - Positive reinforcement of expected behaviour stickers, house points, certificates in celebration assembly. - Circle time and scaffolded interactions to support friendship issues. - Behaviour issues managed using restorative approaches strategies. - Parental involvement, home visits, parents in for settling sessions and pupil voice ensure we get to know the child and their interests. - Children make choices about own friendship group and who to sit with at lunchtime etc. whilst also being encouraged to play with others. - Children encourage to reflect on and evaluate their own work. - Specific taught sessions on emotions and feelings, SRE and staying safe (including online). - Adults encourage children to express their feelings if they are hurt or upset. - Constructive feedback given. - Weekly celebration assembly for 'Star of the Week' and 'Well Done' certificates.
 Prizes and awards for 'Star of the Term', 'Writer of the Term' and 'Mathematician of the Term'.
-Children are also encouraged to share awards they achieve out of school. - Weekly 'Good Friend Award' adults choose someone in the class who has demonstrated positive friendship behaviours to win the trophy for the week. - Staff nominate children who do something outstanding for a 'Golden Ticket' which is an invitation to Afternoon tea with the head teacher. - Calm down/quiet time for children who need it before returning to the activity. - Calm room and onsite 'Mental Health First Aider' (Miss Simpson) for children or parents who need additional support.
+Children are also encouraged to share awards they achieve out of school. - Staff nominate children who do something outstanding for a 'Golden Ticket' which is an invitation to Afternoon tea with the head teacher. - Calm down/quiet time for children who need it before returning to the activity. - Calm room and onsite 'Mental Health First Aider' (Miss Simpson) for children or parents who need additional support.
 School has achieved the Bronze level Attachment, Trauma, Sensitive Schools Award (ATSSA). - Reference to the UNICEF 'Rights of the child' articles where appropriate.
-School has achieved the Silver level UNICEF Rights Respecting Schools Award. - Annual visit from the dental nurse to promote healthy teeth brushing. - Weekly 'Basic Skills' sessions in Nursery focusing on self-care and independence.
+School has achieved the Gold level UNICEF Rights Respecting Schools Award. - Annual visit from the dental nurse to promote healthy teeth brushing. - Weekly 'Basic Skills' sessions in Nursery focusing on self-care and independence.